microsoft/FluidFramework/BREAKING.md

 They have been replaced with the IComponent inside of @prague/container-definitions.

+All static methods have been changed from PascalCase to camelCase.

 # 0.3 Breaking Changes (June 3, 2019)

 - [Legacy chaincode API removal](#legacy-chaincode-api-removal)